vctormb/wineco/README.md

 npm run dev
 ```

+### About Mixpanel

+If you want to see all the mixpanel events that are being called access [here](https://github.com/vctormb/wineco/blob/main/utils/types.ts)

 ### Better DX

 - Go to your VS Code settings and add the following Tailwind class regex config